yulangz/rocketmq/RIP-34-Support-quorum-write-and-adaptive-degradation-in-master-slave-architecture.md

 Added parameters: totalReplicas, inSyncReplicas, minInSyncReplicas, enableAutoInSyncReplicas, haSlaveFallBehindMax.

 Behavior change: In synchronous replication mode, parameters such as totalReplicas and inSyncReplicas need to be specified to confirm the number of copies to be ACK.
-In Broker Config, the haSlaveFallbehindMax parameter was cancelled and replaced by haSlaveFallbehindMax.
+In Broker Config, the haSlaveFallbehindMax parameter was canceled and replaced by haMaxGapNotInSync.
 The meaning and default values have been changed, as described above.

 - CLI command changes